Nocturnal Leg Cramps

 (Muscle Cramps; Nocturnal Muscles Cramps; Age-Related Cramps)

-Nocturnal leg cramps are sudden contractions of the lower leg and foot muscles.
-They often awaken you from sleep.
+Nocturnal leg cramps are sudden spasms in the lower leg and foot muscles.
 The calf muscles are most often involved.
 The cramps are painful and often disrupt sleep.

-The main symptom is sudden calf or foot cramps.
+The main symptom is a sudden cramp in the calf or foot muscle.

 Family Doctor—American Academy of Family Physicians